Health and Safety

 Lost Time Injuries (LTI) for direct employees per 1 million hours worked

 The reportable injury frequency rate for 2017, was 656 reportable injuries per 100,000 direct employees.
 This is an 18% reduction from the 2008 baseline.

-The Lost Time Injuries value for 2015 was 4.3 for both concrete and concrete + reinforcement.
+The Lost Time Injuries value for 2016 was 3.9 and 3.8 for concrete and concrete + reinforcement.
 The improvement target is for a 1.19 LTI reduction to be achieved by 2019.

-2015 has shown an increase for both Reportable Injuries ad Lost Time Incidents.
+2016 has shown an increase for both Reportable Injuries and Lost Time Incidents.
 The concrete industry is committed to continuous improvement and Health and Safety is our first priority.
 Incidents are reviewed and key learning points are shared across sectors to improve future performance and restore progress towards lowering these two indicator values.

 Further information on the health and safety indicator can be found in the full report.